 Ingredients

-Before you start to make this strawberry compote for cake recipe, measure and prepare your ingredients so the cooking process will go smoothly and easily.
+Before you start to make this recipe, measure and prepare your ingredients so the cooking process will go smoothly and easily.

 Full measurements are in the recipe card below.

-Strawberries- we used fresh strawberries for the sauce, but you can use frozen strawberries as well!
+Strawberries- I used fresh strawberries for the sauce, but you can use frozen strawberries as well!
 If you are using frozen strawberries, there is no need to defrost them.
 You will have to cook the mixture for longer.

 Orange zest- the orange zest adds an aroma and a light flavor to this sauce.
 You can use lemon zest instead of you'd like.